alxndr42/ansible-tor/README.md

 Offline Keys
 ------------

-A given host's and instance's offline keys are copied from `{{ tor_offline_keys }}/{{ inventory_hostname }}/INSTANCE_NAME/keys`.
+A given host's and instance's offline keys are copied from the directory `{{ tor_offline_keys }}/{{ inventory_hostname }}/INSTANCE_NAME/keys`.
 See `man tor` for information on how to manage offline keys.